giodueck/dotfiles/README.md

     - [ ] Rice lock screen
 - [x] Status bar
     - [ ] KDE Connect
-    - [ ] Hide inactive modules into a tray-like module (e.g. bluetooth disabled)
+    - [ ] Hide inactive modules into a tray-like module (e.g. bluetooth disabled but not inexistent)
     - [x] Script to detect how many CPUs there are, and whether to enable the bluetooth module
     - [x] Check if rofi can play nicer with the mouse
 - [x] Hyprland media keys